Cedar Revolution: Second Anniversary

-On 14 February 2007, tens of thousands of Lebanese gathered peacefully in Martyr's Square to commemorate the second anniversary of former prime minister Rafik Hariri's assassination.
+On 14 February 2007, tens of thousands of Lebanese gathered peacefully in Martyr's Square to commemorate the second anniversary of former prime minister Rafic Hariri's assassination.
 The large number proved that the Cedar Revolution was still going on, especially when the crowds turned the commemoration into a defiant opportunity to blame Syria and Hezbollah for Lebanon's political woes.
-The demonstrators fell silent at exactly 12:55 PM, the time of the explosion that killed Hariri on 14 February 2005.
+The demonstrators fell silent at exactly 12:55 pm, the time of the explosion that killed Hariri on 14 February 2005.
 Only the muezzin making the Islamic call to prayer and the solemn tolling of church bells could be heard.

 The Bikfaya bombings had taken place the day before, killing three people.
 Fatah al-Islam was blamed.

 Third Anniversary

 On 14 February, exactly three years from the day Premier Hariri was assassinated on the Beirut seafront, throngs of protesters rallied in Martyr's Square to commemorate the occasion.
 The crowd came from all over Lebanon.
 Hundreds of thousands of protesters filled the square and its immediate surrounding.
 In the mountainous areas, the weather conditions prevented several processions from reaching Beirut.
 Also, processions closed all roads east, north & south Beirut leading to Martyr's Square.
 Hundreds of boats embarked on a ride from the Jounieh port in the coast of Mount Lebanon to the Beirut Marina defying the winter waves.
 The rally was reaching its end while thousands of vehicles carrying protesters were still trapped in traffic in the Eastern Suburbs of Beirut.
 The crowds stood for more than 5 hours under the pouring rain.
 The protesters transformed this event into an occasion to blame Syria and renew their oath to remain united and defiant for Lebanon's sake.
 At the exact time the explosion occurred 3 years ago at 12:55, the crowds fell silent as the Islamic Adhan sounded through the mosques' muezzin along with the tolling of church bells symbolizing the Muslim-Christian unity.
 The leaders of the Anti-Syrian coalition gave fiery speeches blaming Syria & Iran for Lebanon's woes.
 Saad Hariri, the coalition's most popular leader, was the last to take the stand as supporting cheers blared from the crowds.
 In the end and after the crowds have stood for four consecutive hours under the pouring rain, the rally was concluded and the area was evacuated.